Herero and Nama genocide: Aftermath

 With the closure of concentration camps, all surviving Herero were distributed as labourers for settlers in the German colony.
 From that time on, all Herero over the age of seven were forced to wear a metal disc with their labour registration number, and banned from owning land or cattle, a necessity for pastoral society.

 About 19,000 German troops were engaged in the conflict, of which 3,000 saw combat.
 The rest were used for upkeep and administration.
 The German losses were 676 soldiers killed in combat, 76 missing, and 689 dead from disease.
 The Reiterdenkmal (Equestrian Monument) in Windhoek was erected in 1912 to celebrate the victory and to remember the fallen German soldiers and civilians.
 Until after Independence, no monument was built to the killed indigenous population.
 It remains a bone of contention in independent Namibia.

 The campaign cost Germany 600 million marks.
 The normal annual subsidy to the colony was 14.5 million marks.
 In 1908, diamonds were discovered in the territory, and this did much to boost its prosperity, though it was short-lived.

 In 1915, during World War I, the German colony was taken over and occupied by the Union of South Africa, which was victorious in the South West Africa campaign.
 South Africa received a League of Nations mandate over South West Africa on 17 December 1920.

+The Herero and Namaqua genocide has been a focal point in modern debates about colonial reparations.
+In 2021, Germany formally acknowledged the genocide and pledged €1.1 billion in developmental aid to Namibia over 30 years, framing it as a "gesture of reconciliation" rather than legal reparations (DW, 2021) However, the agreement faced criticism from Herero and Nama leaders, who were excluded from direct negotiations.
+They argued that the funds—earmarked for infrastructure, healthcare, and education—would benefit the Namibian government rather than descendant communities.
+Activists demanded direct reparations, land restitution, and an official apology delivered in Namibia’s parliament (Al Jazeera, 2021).
+Legal scholars note that the case sets a precedent for colonial-era claims, though Germany avoided using the term "reparations" to circumvent legal liability.
+The UN Special Rapporteur on reparations has cited the Herero case as a test for transitional justice in colonial contexts (UNPO Report, 2022).

+Cultural Impact

+The genocide is memorialized in Namibia through: